cuiwanyun/cuiwanyun.github.io/_pages/about.md

 🔥 ***News*** 🔥
 ------
+1. Are you interested in training your own large model chatbot?
+Come and check out the dataset collection we have gathered: [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)
-1. One paper accepted to ACL 2023.
+2. One paper accepted to ACL 2023.
-2. One paper accepted to ACL Findings 2023.
+3. One paper accepted to ACL Findings 2023.
-3. One paper accepted to NeurIPS 2022.
+4. One paper accepted to NeurIPS 2022.
-4. I was recognized as the AI 2000 Most Influential Scholars (2012-20221) by AMiner, rank 31 in the database field.
+5. I was recognized as the AI 2000 Most Influential Scholars (2012-20221) by AMiner, rank 31 in the database field.

 📝 PUBLICATIONS
 ======